Rosecliff Mansion, Living History of Fitzgerald’s Gilded Age

 Its original owner was Theresa Fair Oelrichs, a Nevada silver mine heiress and socialite.
 According to privatenewport.com: “The Nevada silver heiress required a showpiece for her Newport ‘cottage’ and the opulent parties she envisioned for the summer social season.
 Architect Stanford White created an exquisite house, clad in gleaming white terra cotta tiles delicately adorned with cascades of flowers and musical instruments.”

 Of all of the mansions in Newport, Rosecliff has the largest ballroom, which was used in the Great Gatsby film.
 It also features the sweet sweeping staircases reminiscent of a romanticized past.
 The ballroom is similar to one at The Breakers resort in Palm Beach, Florida, which was modeled after Rosecliff’s.
 Both remain popular choices for weddings.

-Newport has a population of approximately 25,000, which is comparable to its population a hundred years ago at the initial zenith of its reputation as a prestigious home and vacation area for some of the wealthiest and most elite US dynasties of the early 20th century.
+Newport’s population of approximately 25,000 is comparable to a hundred years ago at the initial zenith of its reputation as a prestigious home and vacation area.
+Some of the wealthiest and most elite US dynasties of the early 20th century enjoyed its spoils.

 Read more about F. Scott Fitzgerald places to visit through the following Author Adventures pages, including his residences, archives, and hangouts:

 - Fitzgerald in New York